Dale Rebhorn

 What I've Done

-Previously, I have been the Director of Leadership Development at Franklin College in Franklin, Indiana.
+I have been the Director of Leadership Development at Franklin College in Franklin, Indiana.
 I was responsible for the Leadership minor and taught students in four required courses and two electives.

 I also was the Curriculum Director of Leadership Johnson County, a community-based leadership program for people living and working in this county south of Indianapolis.
 I helped develop and lead activities and programs though hands-on learning, group activities, and special projects.